 - DMV Penalty: The DMV will suspend the license of an individual convicted of a DUI Second Offense for one year.
 It will be split in two.
 The first half of the suspension is entered when an individual is arrested for a DUI Second Offense.
 The second half of the one-year suspension does not go into effect until after a conviction is entered.
 You can continue to drive on a suspended license if a breath interlock device is installed in the car you drive.

 There are a couple of different ways to avoid the penalties for a DUI Second Offense.
 They can be more strict but not require jail time.
 They can also drop the penalties entirely.
 The options for a DUI Second offense are as follows:

 - First for Sentencing, Second for Enhancement: This is the best option if you are charged with a DUI Second Offense in Las Vegas, and there are no evidentiary issues.
 It moves the minimum sentencing requirements back to a DUI First Offense.
 Thus, the jail time requirement is again placed at two days, a lower fine requirement, and a DUI School instead of the treatment program.

 - Program of Treatment: Instead of the mandatory minimums, an individual can instead apply to join a treatment program.
 This option still requires five days in jail.

 A DUI Lawyer is Necessary

-If you are charged with a DUI Second offense, an experienced Nevada DUI attorney like Charles Goodwin is necessary.
+If you are charged with a DUI Second offense, an experienced Las Vegas DUI attorney like Charles Goodwin is necessary.
 He has fought for his clients in every courtroom in the Las Vegas Valley.
-A member of the National College for DUI Defense, he serves on several task forces. a Nevada DUI can be a very complex case.
+A member of the National College for DUI Defense, he serves on several task forces. a Las Vegas DUI can be a very complex case.
 DON'T TRUST JUST ANYBODY!
 Charles Goodwin knows how to make the right arguments for you!

 Call 702 472 9594 today for your no-obligation, free consultation!